 Things to Know

 With this launch, we now have two types of Reserved Instances.
 The original Reserved Instance (now called Standard Reserved Instances) model allows you to reserved EC2 compute capacity for a one or three year term and use them at any time.
 The new Scheduled Reserved Instance model allows you to reserve instances for predefined blocks of time on a recurring basis for a one-year term, with prices that are generally 5 to 10% lower than the equivalent On-Demand rates.

-This feature is available today in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) regions, with support for the C3, C4, M4, and R3 instance types.
+This feature is available today in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) regions, with support for the C3, C4, M4, and R3 instance types.